 When I go grocery shopping, here are the tips that I use for buying my groceries.
 I save a LOT of money this way.)

 When looking at produce, check the day-old rack.
 These are usually still in great shape & will last several days.

-Use the same principal here.
+Use the same principle here.
 I look for meat that has a sticker on it because it is close to the sell-by date.
-I buy it, take it home and either have it for dinner in the next day or two, or I will freeze it for a later date.
-This will save you 50% of more!
+I buy it, take it home and either cook it for dinner in the next day or two, or I will freeze it at a later date.
+This will save you 50% or more!
 I buy most of my meat this way.
-It is still fresh, but is usually close to the sell-by date, so they want it gone.
+It is still fresh but is usually close to the sell-by date, so they want it gone.